 On February 8th, Oregon Senator Ron Wyden asked the Treasury Department to turn over records of the sale to the Senate Finance Committee.
 The Finance Committee, just like Mueller, is interested in any suspicious real estate transactions.
 Recently, Rybolvlev was also named in a list of oligarch by the Treasury Department because of his cozy relationship with the Kremlin and his high net worth.

-This sale occurred at an incredibly precipitous time for Trump as his company teetered towards bankruptcy at the start of the economic crisis.
-The sale provided much-needed liquidity for Trump and help move $100 million of Rybolvlev’s money into the United States banking system.
+This sale occurred at an incredibly steep time for Trump as his company teetered towards bankruptcy at the start of the economic crisis.
+The deal provided much-needed liquidity for Trump and help move $100 million of Rybolvlev’s money into the United States banking system.
 It most likely helped Trump weather the economic storm.

 The Washington Post recently revealed that the Trump Organization had shifted to buying properties exclusively with cash in 2006.
 Despite Eric Trump’s statement that all of these cash purchases were funded solely by money generated by the Trump Org.
 The first purchase was $12.6 million estate in Scotland which was later converted into a golf course.
 Not did Trump golf courses, but he appeared to have unlimited amounts of money to renovate these properties.